-One of the things I hear frequently from patients when they first start therapy is that they feel weak for having to ask for help.
-They feel like they should be able to handle things on their own and they shouldn’t need help from anyone else.
+Some patients who are starting therapy and clients who are just beginning coaching often come in with the belief that they are weak for needing or having to ask for help.
+They feel like they should be able to handle things on their own and they shouldn’t have to use help from anyone else.

-If asking for help were an act of weakness, it would keep us stuck and promote no change and it would be effortless.
+If asking for help were an act of weakness, it would not result in growth, connection, and change.
+And it would be effortless.
 But asking for help takes effort- sometimes a lot of hard work- and that requires strength.
-Ergo, asking for help is by definition an act of strength.
+So by definition, asking for help is an act of strength.

-Be proud to ask for help when you need it.
+This week, I invite you to practice asking for help when you need it.
 It means that you are inviting in the possibility for change.
 It means that you are opening yourself to grow into the next best version of yourself.
-And it means that you are not responsible for doing EVERYTHING without the help of others.
+And it means that you do not have to feel responsible for doing EVERYTHING without the help of others.

 I will keep working on it if you will.
-We will try together.
+We are all just trying our best together.